 Documentation substantiating a challenge must accompany the challenge form.
 A challenge may include, but is not necessarily limited to, one of the following:

-Pay the penalty for failure to benchmark energy and water use by either certified (bank) check or money order payable to NYC Department of Buildings for the penalty amount stated, as per Title 1 of the Rules of the City of New York §103-06 (l).
+Pay the penalty for failure to benchmark energy and water use as per Title 1 of the Rules of the City of New York §103-06 (l).
+The fee is $500 per benchmarking violation.

 The status of a violation can be found online by using the Department’s Building Information System at any time.
 To follow up by email, please send inquiries to firstname.lastname@example.org with the building’s BBL, BIN, address and violation number.